Bob Harvey (mayor)

-Sir Robert Anster Harvey KNZM QSO (born 24 November 1940) is a former New Zealand advertising executive and politician.
+Sir Robert Anster Harvey KNZM QSO (born 24 November 1940) is a New Zealand former advertising executive and politician.
 He is best known for his time as mayor of Waitakere City, which he held for 18 years from 1992 to 2010, and was also president of the New Zealand Labour Party in 1999 and 2000.

 Early life and family

 Harvey was adopted when he was six months old, although he did not learn this until he was 50.
 He married Barbara, a midwife, in 1970.
 The couple has five adult children.

 A keen swimmer and surf life-saver, Harvey won the bronze medal at the New Zealand national championships in 1972 and the 1995 life saving world championships.
 He swam the Dardanelles in 1979 and was the first to attempt the notorious mouth of the Manukau Harbour, the Manukau Heads in 1987.

 Harvey was associated with the establishment of the Westpac Rescue Helicopter service, which was a world pioneer in civilian helicopter rescue services.
 He has been a member of the Karekare Beach Surf Lifesaving Patrol and is also a life member of the New Zealand Lifesaving Association and the Auckland Lifesaving Association (Northern).

 Harvey was an instigator of the great walking trail of New Zealand, Te Araroa, in 1994 with journalist and keen walker Geoff Chapple.
 He served as chair and deputy chair of the Te Araroa Trust.
 Harvey was also chair of the Park and Wilderness Trust (ARC 1986) to save Auckland's endangered Hamlin's Hill from motorway encroachment and other environmental at risks areas.